-Our Comprehensive Guide to Flat Roofs: Materials, Application, Design and More
+Comprehensive Guide to Flat Roofs for Homes: Materials, Application, Design & More

 Flat roof systems require special attention that pitched roofs do not.
-If you own a home with a flat roof, it’s important to understand flat roof materials and construction, maintenance requirements, and everything else involved in taking care of your roof.
+If you own a home with a flat roof or are looking for a commercial roofer, it’s important to understand flat roof materials and construction, maintenance requirements, and everything else involved in taking care of your roof.

 - Flat Roof Materials & Construction (top)